 Neglect: Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result maternal substance abuse.
-Kirklees safeguarding children's partnership (KSCP) have developed in collaboration with a wide range of partners a toolkit with the aim of supporting anyone working with children, young people, parents and families to identify, assess and reduce child neglect Neglect - KSCP (kirkleessafeguardingchildren.co.uk)
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Kirklees safeguarding children's partnership (KSCP) has developed in collaboration with a wide range of partners a toolkit to support anyone working with children, young people, parents and families to identify, assess and reduce child neglect Neglect - KSCP (kirkleessafeguardingchildren.co.uk)